zzell/ke/readme.md

 The race detector is based on the C/C++ ThreadSanitizer runtime library, which has been used to detect many errors in Google's internal code base and in Chromium.
 The technology was integrated with Go in September 2012; since then it has detected 42 races in the standard library.
 It is now part of our continuous build process, where it continues to catch race conditions as they arise.

-- memory sync:
-> an unsynchronized read and write of the variable t from different goroutines. that's the race condition^ and should be avoided
+> an unsynchronized read and write of the variable t from different goroutines. that's the race condition and should be avoided

 ### Concurrent vs Parallel
-Concurency is about dealing with few things at once.
-It's how programm is built.
+- Concurrency is about dealing with few things at once.
+It's how program is built.
 E.g. perform operations while access ext resource like http, i/o, syscall.

-Parallelism is about performing simultaneous independently.
+- Parallelism is about performing processes independently.

 ### Timeouts
 ```go